fubar2/toolfactory-galaxy-server/README.md

 This is a flavour of the docker-compose infrastructure copied from https://github.com/bgruening/docker-galaxy-stable - there is excellent documentation at that site.
 Respect.
 A few minor pointers only are provided below - please refer to the original documentation for details about this extensive infrastructure for Galaxy flavours including
 (untested) cluster and other deployment options.
-The Appliance supporting the ToolFactory is a fully featured `docker-galaxy-stable` Galaxy server, ideal for scientists and developers who need a their own pop-up desktop server for learning how Galaxy works, building new tools, and combining them with interactive environments and with toolshed tools to do real work, potentially at scale.
+The Appliance supporting the ToolFactory is a fully featured `docker-galaxy-stable` Galaxy server, ideal for scientists and developers who need their own pop-up desktop server for learning how Galaxy works, building new tools, using interactive environments and any available toolshed tools to do real work, potentially at scale.

 ## WARNING!